Christophe-pere/ARIEL_Data_Challenge_2019/README.md

 The leaderboard of the challenge has been published in Nikolaou et al. 2020.
 The baseline given by the team is of 8726 (87.26% accuracy) so every better result is interested.
 13 teams provided better results, the best and winner is 9813.
 The best result obtained with this notebook is of 9740 (97.40% accuracy) with a deep neural networks.

 <img width="381" alt="Capture d’écran, le 2021-03-24 à 21 23 43" src="https://user-images.githubusercontent.com/57468886/112404718-3df91480-8ce7-11eb-85ba-6335e0e544f0.png">
+Table 1: Final leaderboard showing rank & score under Eq.(3) achieved by each of the top-5 entries and the baseline (Nikolaou et a.
+2020).

 ## Results
 ---